Born: United States of America

 BG Walter Rugen, Director, US Army Future Vertical Lift Cross-Functional Team

 At Redstone Arsenal, Alabama, Brig.
 Gen. Walter (Wally) Rugen is building the Cross- Functional Team (CFT) he needs to accelerate Future Vertical Lift (FVL) modernization.
 Rugen explained: “We have built a team within the CFT made up of people with skillsets needed for an ACAT 1D [the highest-dollar value] program.”
-FVL still aims for a family of survivable, interoperable rotorcraft that provide greater reach, lethality and protection.
+FVL still aims for a family of survivable, interoperable rotorcraft that provides greater reach, lethality and protection.
 The 28 people filling out the team will include requirements writers from Fort Rucker, Alabama, researchers from around the Army to align and assess science and technology (S&T) efforts, and acquisition experts from the Program Executive Office for Aviation in Huntsville, Alabama.
 “We also have contract experts who are critical for writing requirements and putting them under contract quickly.
 Those are two major priorities to execute our objectives as efficiently as possible.”
 Gen. Rugen added, “We also have engineers and science and technology experts working with us as well to ensure we maintain the highest possible standards while using cutting-edge techniques and technology throughout the process.”

 The CFT has so far formulated requirements documents focused on a Future Attack Reconnaissance Aircraft (FARA) and a new unmanned aircraft system (UAS).
 Two major contract actions for FARA and the UAS are ready for release to industry.
 The FARA draft solicitation was written in less than six months, rather than the typical two-and-a-half to three years.
 FVL ranks third among six modernization priorities overseen by the new Army Futures Command, and CFT experts fast-track their analyses and requirements documents to select Army leadership.
 “We are grateful for the support of Army and Congressional leadership.
 Our team of professionals has benefitted greatly from the informed and rapid decision-making that they have provided,” noted Rugen.
 “What was once roughly 12 layers of bureaucracy; we’ve reduced to four.
 What we’re seeing are the benefits of decision-makers getting the information they need to make decisions on modernization rapidly.”